chaitanya100100/Brick-Breaker/README.md

 # Brick Breaker
-A 2D game implemented in OpenGL 3.0
+A 2D game implemented in C++ using OpenGL 3.0

 ## COMPILE
 - Compile using simple 'make'